ACRLab/snazzy/docs/source/Data_analysis/Example.rst

 Visualizing data
 ----------------

-Once the data is loaded the GUI presents a sidebar with accepted and removed embryos, and the currenlty selected embryo.
+Once the data is loaded the GUI presents a sidebar with accepted and removed embryos, and the currently selected embryo.
 The signal from each channel can be inspected by clicking the button to the right of the trace plot.
 The sidebar can be used to select other embryos.
 Only the selected embryos are considered in any of the plots generated in the GUI.